attomos/hdoc-ribbon/README.md

 1. Learn about https://unpkg.com/ which is CDN to serve files from npm packages
 2. Some CSS transforms to make the ribbon on the corner
-3. My ribbon is a bit different from @narze.
+3. My ribbon is a bit different from @narze's.
 I create custom HTML element, while his ribbon is CSS magic (use the ribbon class and pass data to attr() function).